 In 1956 the Red Sox ran a three-week rookie school in Sarasota, Florida, prior to spring training, and Keough impressed many, but where he could possibly fit in, with Ted Williams, Piersall, and Jensen covering the outfield, remained a good question, and trying to take Piersall’s spot only spurred Piersall to play better – it was a tough outfield to crack.
 “He can play in the American League right now,” Piersall told Ed Rumill of the Christian Science Monitor.
 “But I was here first.
 When he gets a little more experience, he’ll be great.
 But this is my job until somebody takes it away from me, and I don’t think anybody is going to do it this spring.”14 Piersall followed the spring with his best year in major-league ball.
 Marty showed enough that he opened the season with the Boston club.

-The ’56 Sox were well set in the outfield, and Keough was competing with some other talented outfielders in Faye Throneberry and Gene Stephens.
+The ’56 Boston Red Sox were well set in the outfield, and Keough was competing with some other talented outfielders in Faye Throneberry and Gene Stephens for backup positions.
 The Washington Post’s Bob Addie opined that any of the three of them could be a regular on almost any club but the Red Sox and the Yankees.
-Marty’s season was cut short in early August when he chipped an ankle bone in Portland and was out for the duration.
+After he was sent to the Seals in May, Marty’s season was cut short in early August when he chipped an ankle bone in Portland and was out for the duration.
 He was leading the Seals in hitting with a .315 average at the time.

 On June 14 a freak injury threatened to put a crimp in Keough’s year, when he was spiked in the hand by an umpire as he tried to steal.
-Despite eight cuts, he was able to continue, and Marty was voted by fans to the Coast League’s All-Star team.
+Despite eight cuts, he was able to continue, and Marty was voted by fans to the Coast League’s All-Star team after batting .285 on the year.
 He appeared in nine Red Sox games in September, with one hit in 17 at-bats.

 During the offseason, starting in October 1957, Keough played for Caguas in the Puerto Rican League.
 He hoped it would help him in 1958.
 “I’ve always been a slow starter in the spring,” he explained in late March of ’58.
 “Maybe winter ball will help me get going.”17